Odi-ts/odi/docs/basics/controller.md

 * /sample/all
 * /sample/somewhere/hello

-So, as you see, method names participate in route building.
-Also, `@Controller` decorator accepts base path as argument.
+As you can see, method names are taken into account when constructing the routing table.
+Also, the `@Controller` decorator accepts a base path as an argument.

-Information from request **body** or request **params** will be automatically injected in method, so you don't need to write any additional code for those purposes.
+Information from the request **body** and request **params** is automatically injected into the method via `this`, so no further declaration is necessary.

 ### Decorators

-There is fixed set of decorators for routing.

-* `@Controller(basePath: string = "/")` __- sets class as controller.
-Accepts only one optional argument - base path. \(I.E: prefix for all routes in controller\).
+* `@Controller(basePath: string = "/")` __- sets a class as a controller.
+Accepts only one optional argument: the base path, which prefixes all routes in a controller.
-* `@Route(method: Method, path: string = "/")` -  sets method of controller as route handler.
-Accepts two arguments.
-HTTP method and path.
-But path also got default value - "/"
+* `@Route(method: Method, path: string = "/")` -  sets a method of a controller as a route handler.
+Accepts two arguments: the HTTP method and the path.
+The default path is "/".

 {% hint style="info" %}
-Note, **@Route** decorator got short version.
-Check it below.
+Note: There is an optional shorthand for the **@Route** decorator.
+Keeping reading to find out more.
 {% endhint %}

 And set of decorators for binding class methods of controller, to routes such as method name.
 Decorator name are similar to HTTP method.
 Method decorated by `@All` decorator accepts all HTTP methods.